marcoridder/cerea-client/README.md

 # Cerea client

-### An easy to use and easy to install web frontend to help you configure Wifi hotspot and get more out of Cerea GPS
+### An easy to use and easy to install web frontend to help you configure Wifi hotspot, NTRIP profiles, fields and get more out of Cerea GPS

 - For use on Raspberry Pi only
 - Multilanguage for EN, NL and DE